retzd-tech/genkitx-hnsw/README.md

     `default value : "\n"`

 ## Usage HNSW Retriever plugin
-This is a Genkit plugin flow to process your prompt with Gemini LLM Model enriched with additional and specific information or knowledge within the HNSW Vector Database you provided. with this plugin you will get LLM response with additional specific context.
+This is a usage of Genkit plugin flow to process your prompt with Gemini LLM Model enriched with additional and specific information or knowledge within the HNSW Vector Database you provided. with this plugin you will get LLM response with additional specific context.

 #### Register HNSW Retriever Plugin